Anjarini963/AI_Procurement_Assistant/README.md

 - **Access the web interface**: Open `http://127.0.0.1:8000` in your browser
 - **Chat with the agent**: Ask questions in natural language

-### Example Questions
+###Example Questions

-**Historical Analysis:**
+**High-Level Spending Analysis:**

+"What is the total spending per fiscal year?"

+"Which fiscal year had the highest total spending?"

+"How did overall spending change from 2012 to 2015?"

+"What is the average spending per purchase order over time?"

+"Which department spent the most in a given fiscal year?"

+**Procurement Methods & Purchasing Channels:**

+"Which acquisition methods were used most frequently?"

+"Which acquisition method accounts for the highest total spending?"

-- "How many orders were created in Q1 2023?"
+"How many purchases were made using CalCard versus standard purchase orders?"

+"Are certain departments more likely to use specific acquisition methods?"

+"Which Leveraged Procurement Agreements (LPAs) were used most often?"

+**Commodity & Classification Analysis:**

-- "Which quarter has the highest total spending?"
+"Which commodity titles represent the highest total spending?"

+"Which UNSPSC segments dominate procurement spending?"

+"How does spending vary across families and classes?"

+"Which commodities experienced the largest year-to-year spending changes?"

-- "What are the top 10 most frequently ordered line items?"
+"What are the most commonly purchased items?"

-- "Which department spent the most in 2014?"
+**Supplier-Focused Analysis:**

+"Which suppliers received the highest total payments?"

+"What is the average order value for a specific supplier?"

-- "Which supplier received the most money overall?"
+"Which suppliers received the largest single purchase orders?"

-**Predictions & Forecasting:**
-- "Predict the likely total spending for next year based on trends"
-- "Predict spending by department for 2025"
-- "Identify commodities likely to grow in spending"
-- "Which items are declining in usage?"
-- "What are the seasonal spending patterns?"
-- "Forecast price trends for medical supplies"
-- "Recommend suppliers with historically lower unit prices for office chairs"
-- "Which items should be put into statewide contracts based on volume?"
+"Which departments rely most heavily on a single supplier?"

+"What geographic patterns exist based on supplier ZIP codes?"

+**Operational & Lookup Queries:**

+"Retrieve a purchase order by Purchase Order Number"

+"List all purchase orders for a specific department and year"

+"Find all purchases created or purchased on a specific date"

+"Show all purchases where the item description contains a specific keyword"

+"List all purchases with a unit price above a defined threshold"

 ## Project Structure